amnh/BridgeUP-STEM-BabichMorrow/lesson_plans/GitHub_Forking/Exquisite_corpse.md

   + Merge the changes from `upstream/master` into your local `master` branch: `git merge upstream/master`
     + Will need to hit the escape key, then type `:wq` to get out of the text editor for the commit
   + Run `git push` one final time to push the merged changes to your remote fork
 4. Go to the online (remote) version of your sloth repository on GitHub.
 Navigate to the folder with the stories in it.
-You have about 3-5 minutes to add to them as a group!
-  (Note, these stories are written in Markdown files, which is a way to style text on the web.
-[Here](https://help.github.com/articles/basic-writing-and-formatting-syntax/) is a cheatsheet for formatting a Markdown document and [here](https://gist.github.com/rxaviers/7360908) is a list of all the GitHub Markdown emojis.)
-5. Save changes to the story by going to the bottom of the document, where it says "Commit changes."
-Add a descriptive commit message in the first text box, and click the green "Commit new file" button.
+Open the file you're working on with the command `nano story1.txt` or `nano story2.txt`.
+Nano is a text editor that we will be using to edit the stories.
+There are lots of text editors, like Vim, Sublime, Emacs, etc. Nano is a pretty basic one, so we're going to use it today just to get started.
+When you run `nano <file name>`, the editor will either allow you to edit that file, if it already exists, or it will create a file with that name and allow you to edit it.
+5. Edit your story as a group - you have about 3-5 minutes!
+Once your editing time is up, exit the text editor by pressing Ctrl+X. Make sure to save the document by typing Y.